Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 ## Privacy

-1. At Pixboost we do our best to provide the safe and reliable solution for our users.
+1. At Pixboost we do our best to provide a safe and reliable solution for our users.
 Please see [Pixboost’s Privacy Policy](/privacy-policy/) for the information on how we manage your data and personal information.